 To receive important alerts and updates from Gold Coast Primary Health Network, please submit the form below.

-The Initial Assessment and Referral (IAR) is a national initiative from the Department of Health and Aged Care to establish effective systems for the initial assessment and referral of individuals presenting with mental health conditions in primary health care settings.
+The Initial Assessment and Referral (IAR) is a national initiative from the Department of Health, Disability and Ageing, to establish effective systems for the initial assessment and referral of individuals presenting with mental health conditions in primary health care settings.

 Guided by clinicians’ own assessment and clinical judgement, the Initial Assessment and Referral – Decision Support Tool (IAR-DST) provides a consistent framework to deliberate decisions when matching a person’s mental health needs with the right level of service intensity, at the right time.
 National widespread use of the IAR-DST aims to build a common language across the mental health sector about treatment needs based on the person-centred and evidence-based stepped care approach.